feathersjs-ecosystem/feathers-sequelize/README.md

 Licensed under the [MIT license](LICENSE).

+### whitelist

+The `whitelist` property is no longer, you should use `filters` instead.
+Checkout the migration guide below.

+> Feathers v5 introduces a convention for `options.operators` and `options.filters`.
+The way feathers-sequelize worked in previous version is not compatible with these conventions.
+Please read https://dove.feathersjs.com/guides/migrating.html#custom-filters-operators.

 ## Migrate to Feathers v5 (dove)

 There are several breaking changes for feathers-sequelize in Feathers v5.
 This guide will help you to migrate your existing Feathers v4 application to Feathers v5.